blockattack/blockattack-www/instructions.md

 The default controls are listed here:
 ![Default controls for 1.4.2](../images/Blank-extended-keyboard-by-Cy21-cc-at-by-sa-blockattack.png "Controls")

-Red is the default player 1 keys
+Red is the default player 1 key set

-Yellow is the default player 2 keys
+Yellow is the default player 2 key set

 Both can be changed in the menu